mikeizbicki/cmc-csci040/week_13/README.md

 You must modify your `/` route to display this image somewhere.

-You must modify your `base.html` template to include the style sheet (which will result in styling all of your routes).
+You must modify your `/` route to include the style sheet (which will result in styling the route).

-I recommend you spend some time formatting the CSS so that the webpage looks nice;
-this will make working on the project more fun, and it will get you extra credit on the final homework.

 **Submission:**

-Since there's a lot of files, I'm NOT requiring that you upload them all to sakai.
+Since there's a lot of files,
+so I'm NOT requiring that you upload them all to sakai.
 Instead, take a screenshot of your `/` route as displayed in firefox and upload that to sakai.